Scott West: AFL career

 against West Coast, however Woewodin polled two votes to win the medal with 24 votes.
 In 2006, he won the Sunday Footy Show's Lou Richards award for best player as voted by Channel 9's football commentators.
 He was the crowd favourite to win the Brownlow Medal in 2006, due to his string of close misses and secondly, because he was one of the few Victoria-based players with a high chance of winning the award, during a period when non-Victorian teams were dominating the league.
 West ended up finishing second in 2006 behind Adam Goodes.

 West and Rohan Smith played their 300th games in the Bulldogs' semi-final loss to at Domain Stadium on 16 September 2006.
 To date, they are the only pair of teammates to share their 300th AFL game in the same match.
+The pair had previously shared their 150th and 200th matches together, with the Bulldogs winning on both occasions.

 On 23 September 2008, his career came to an end after the Bulldogs said he was no longer required at the club.

 Post-playing career

 West is a qualified landscape gardener and has run a landscaping business since 1997.
+He is currently working in the construction industry in Melbourne.